-The simple and delicious lima bean Curry easily to make under 20 minutes. proceed with caution this Indian style Curry can turn into a most favorite dish for the whole family.
+The simple and delicious lima bean Curry easily to make under 20 minutes.
+Spoiler alert, this Indian style curry can turn into a most favorite dish for the whole family.

 This is a vegan and protein-rich side dish that pairs up nicely what we serve with.
 Made with easy to find ingredients, Wonderfully fits the weeknight dinner meals.

 Like any other curry recipe, freezer friendly and taste great the amazing even after storing.
 This lima beans Curry is a perfect recipe to be on your meal prep menu.

 And the process of making lima bean curry is suitable to adapt to any cooking method.
 Choose any cooking method that you are comfortable with-instant pot, stovetop, or slow cooker. provides us a full range of freedom to choose our own, and we will be discussing the instructions for making in each one below.

 What is Lima bean curry?

 Lima beans Curry is a side dish with spiced thick gravy and soft-cooked lima beans.
 It’s made in the Indian style of cooking.
 Where the lima beans are cooked and simmered in the onion tomato gravy and get infused with the other warm spices.

 This Indian-spiced Curry would be my all-time favorite choice when I crave for something spicy.
 It is easy to put it together and the variations are unlimited.